dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 test_data = pickle.load(open("./data/test.p", "rb"))  # 100,000 examples
 ```

-As we explained before, the (train) dataset is a list of `728,789` tuples where the first element is the full address, and the second is a list of tags (the ground truth).
+As explained before, the (train) dataset is a list of `728,789` tuples where the first element is the full address, and the second is a list of tags (the ground truth).

 ```python
 train_data[0:2]